• Latest

 Checking your website’s technical health

-Well-written and structured content on your website won’t matter if your site’s loading time is long or your website isn’t optimised for mobile devices.
-Google and users tend towards user-friendly, error-free, and fast-loading websites.
+Well-written and structured content on your website won’t matter if your site’s loading time is long or your website isn’t optimized for mobile devices.
+Google and its users tend towards user-friendly, error-free, and fast-loading websites.
 Assessing your site for any technical issues that may prevent your SEO growth is important.

 You may use a site audit tool to identify any technical issues on your website.
 These tools can check if you have a mobile-friendly site and measure the site’s speed.
 They also check for indexing issues, duplicate pages, and server errors and recommend how to fix these issues.